microsoft/codetour/README.md

 ### Workspaces

 If you record a tour within a "multi-root workspace", you'll be asked to select the folder that you'd like to save the tour to.
-This is neccessary because tours are written as [files](#tour-files) to your workspace, and so we need to disamgiuate which folder the tour should be persisted to.
+This is necessary because tours are written as [files](#tour-files) to your workspace, and so we need to disamgiuate which folder the tour should be persisted to.
 That said, when you're recording a tour, you can add steps that span any of the folders within the workspace, which allows you to create tours for a specific folder and/or that demonstrate concepts across multiple folders within the workspace.

 ### Step Titles